Term Life

 Who Should Buy Term Life Insurance Instead of Whole Life?

-Term life insurance is the right choice for most people under age 55 who have dependents, a mortgage, or income others rely on.
+For most people under age 55 with dependents, a mortgage, or income others rely on, term coverage is the right call.
 It delivers the highest death benefit per premium dollar, making it the practical choice for families maximizing financial protection on a budget.

 Key Scenarios Where Term Life Wins